kjwilder/lightsout/strategy.md

 they have different values, exactly one of those is a push, and the result is a 'P'.

 Combining any of the three null templates with a solution template produces three additional solution templates.
-The resulting solution template with the fewest number of 'P's is a minimal solution.
+A resulting solution template with the fewest number of 'P's is a minimal solution.

 This process is worked out for the above example.
 Below is the original